korningf/arch-ops/arch-ops.md

 Let us rationalise this a bit.

+Succinctly, these should sort naturally with latest unnstable versions last.

+.

 The artifact file name and type should describe the type of the artifact.

 Platform-specific variants go with the name as a prefix to the qualifier.

+.

 We want to standardise these maturities in order to automate CI/CD/CT.

 The qualifier must always end with the maturity and the version triplet.

+.

 The reasoning is this: we want to select the version numbers on a fuzzy basis.

 That is, we want a V2 to be a shorthand for say, v2.0, v2.0.0, and v2-latest.

+.

 When we do a quick version rollout, we won't be changing the os platform.

 What we will want to do is quickly switchfrom the old to the new version.

+.

 We want to put the maturity and version number in a predictable known place.